-Have noticed how it’s almost virtually impossible to find delicious high protein snacks and on-the-go mini meals?
+Have you noticed how it’s almost virtually impossible to find delicious high protein snacks and on-the-go mini-meals?

 Stacks of high carb and sugar-filled snacks are available at the store.
 You literally have to scour the internet and every food aisle to find healthy and satisfying high protein snacks.